digitalrupee-project/rupee/doc/build-osx.md

 Other commands:
 -------

-    ./digitalrupeesd -daemon # to start the phore daemon.
+    ./digitalrupeesd -daemon # to start the digitalrupees daemon.
-    ./phore-cli --help  # for a list of command-line options.
+    ./digitalrupees-cli --help  # for a list of command-line options.
-    ./phore-cli help    # When the daemon is running, to get a list of RPC commands
+    ./digitalrupees-cli help    # When the daemon is running, to get a list of RPC commands

 Troubleshooting:<a name="trouble"></a>
 ---------